G-1592/Neurogram/README.md

 3. ### Uploading the MRI data
   This project was developed and tested using data from the **BraTS 2023 Adult Glioma (BraTS-GLI) dataset**.

-  The MRI data is not included in this repository.
+  No patient MRI scans, patient-identifiable information, or other sensitive/personal data are included in this repository.
+Users are responsible for obtaining and handling the dataset in accordance with the BraTS dataset's terms, citation requirements, and any applicable data-use conditions.

   Users must obtain the BraTS 2023 Adult Glioma (BraTS-GLI) dataset from the official source and place the required files in the **MRI Scans** directory.